rtm/js-pick-notation/js-pick-operator.md

     a    // literal key 'a'
     'a'  // literal key 'a'

-Array picks use integral keys, with negative values counting from the end of the array.
+Array picks (remember, we use this term to refer to picking **from** arrays) use integral keys, with negative values counting from the end of the array.

 We can also specify a key or keys using a variable.
 To distinguish it from a literal key, make it an expression by enclosing it in parens: